-Make certain that the gasoline cap, air filter, spark plug, fuel lines and exhaust system are properly in place.
+Always check that the gasoline cap, air filter, spark plug, fuel lines and exhaust system are properly in place.

-Allow spilled gasoline to evaporate fully before attempting to start the engine.
+Always allow spilled gasoline to evaporate fully before attempting to start the engine.

-Make certain that the generator is resting firmly on level ground.
+Always be certain that the generator is resting firmly on level ground.